The Burgers' equation with stochastic transport: shock formation, local and global existence of smooth solutions: Well-posedness results

 \subsection{Local well-posedness of a stochastic Burgers' equation}

-Now, we prove local well-posedness of the stochastic Burgers' equation \eqref{eq0} with $\nu=0$.
-In fact, since the techniques used in the proof are essentially the same, we prove local well-posedness of a more general equation, which includes \eqref{eq0} as a special case.
+Now, we prove local well-posedness of the stochastic Burgers' equation \eqref{eq0} with one noise term and $\nu=0$.
+In fact, since the techniques used in the proof are essentially the same, we prove local well-posedness of a {\em more general equation}, which includes \eqref{eq0} as a special case.
 The stochastic Burgers' equation we treat is given by